nicolevillalba/cs330-Spotify-UI/your_task 2/README.md

 ## Motivation

-The goal of this project was to understand how HTML, CSS, and Javascript work to create a web app.
+The goal of this project was to understand how HTML, CSS, and Javascript work together to create a web app.

 ## Acknowledgments